 The Columbian white-tailed deer (Odocoileus virginianus leucurus) is a subspecies of white-tailed deer.
 Habitat loss and degradation as well as overhunting caused the species’ range to significantly contract and their population numbers to decline.
 The subspecies exists in two isolated populations.
 The larger population occurs entirely in southwest Oregon, while the other is in southwest Washington and northwest Oregon along the lower Columbia River.
 The lower Columbia River deer population is the smaller of the two populations.
-Until recently this population was federally listed as endangered by the U.S. Fish and Wildlife Service (reclassified to threatened in 2016) and is currently a state endangered species in Washington.
+Until recently this population was federally listed as Endangered by the U.S. Fish and Wildlife Service (reclassified to Threatened in 2016) and is currently a State Endangered species in Washington.

 Partners have helped this population increase through habitat protection and restoration, predator control, and translocations.
-These activities have increased productivity in occupied habitat and have expanded the range of the lower Columbia River Population.
+These activities have increased productivity in occupied habitat and have expanded the range of the lower Columbia River population.
 Translocations, particularly to Tenasillahe Island and more recently to Ridgefield National Wildlife Refuge, have also been greatly successful in creating new breeding subpopulations, although other translocations have been less successful.

 Compared to the other subpopulations, the viability assessment revealed low population growth potential and a greater risk of population decline in the centrally located subpopulations downriver of Longview, Washington.
-These subpopulations were also identified as a bottle neck to deer movement between the larger upriver and downriver subpopulations.
+These subpopulations were also identified as a bottleneck to deer movement between the larger upriver and downriver subpopulations.

-In our last periodic status review we stated our concerns about the vulnerability of occupied habitat to threats such as climate change, emerging diseases, and a lack of secure and functionally connected habitat.
+In our last periodic status review, we expressed concerns about the vulnerability of occupied habitat to threats such as climate change, emerging diseases, and a lack of secure and functionally connected habitat.
 At that time, we were also uncertain about the viability of a newly established subpopulation at Ridgefield National Wildlife Refuge.
 Although the threats have not abated since then, we are no longer uncertain about the viability of the Ridgefield subpopulation given the encouraging projections of the viability assessment for this subpopulation.
-We are now much more confident that the deer at Ridgefield have established into a viable subpopulation with significant growth potential.
+We are now much more confident that the deer at Ridgefield have established a viable subpopulation with significant growth potential.